thachnguyen/duesselpore/manual.md

 The run time depends on your data size and the system speed.
 For our standard 6 replicates dataset, approximate totals 16 million reads (around 15 Gb), the run time is around 6 hours.
 For lightweight test data, running time is one hours on normal laptop.<br>
 After the computation is completed, all the results are downloaded from the browser.
 The interactive HTML file is exported with different plots.
 Users can continue the offline analysis Docker directory at /home/ag-rossi/duesselpore/users_file/{your session id}.  <br>
 Experienced users will be able to further analyze their data by editing the R script.
 NGS data requires high volume space, therefore we recommend user erasing the data on the Docker regularly.
 The sample result is in the Support Information, or sample_result/report.html in sample_result.zip. <br>
+The quality results are in QC subfolder. <br>
 Please note that while most of the analysis do not require an internet connection, except gene ontology and disease pathway will require an internet connection.